TechHutTV/homelab/media/README.md

 ### Setup and Configuration
 I like to set this out with [AirVPN](https://airvpn.org/?referred_by=673908) (referral link).
 I'm not affliated with them in anyway other than the referral link.
 I've tried a few other providers and they're my preference.
 If you already have a VPN checkout the [providers](https://github.com/qdm12/gluetun-wiki/tree/main/setup/providers) page on their wiki.

-On AirVPN navigate to the 'Client Area' from here select the Config Generator.
-Now in the options select 'Linux' then toggle the WireGuard option.
-Select 'New device' and then scroll down to 'By single server' and select a server that is best for you.
-For example, 'Titawin (Vancouver)' was my selection becuase, at the time, it had the fewest users with good speeds.
-Scoll all the way to the bottom and select 'Generate'.
+On AirVPN navigate to the **Client Area** from here select the Config Generator.
+Now in the options select **Linux** then toggle the **WireGuard** option.
+Select **New device** and then scroll down to **By single server** and select a server that is best for you.
+For example, _Titawin (Vancouver)_ was my selection becuase, at the time, it had the fewest users with good speeds.
+Scoll all the way to the bottom and select **Generate**.
 This will download a conf file with all of your information.

-Back AirVPN navigate to the 'Client Area' from here select Manage under Ports.
-If you already have a port open click on 'Test open' otherwise click the plus button under 'Add a new port' then click 'Test open' for that port.
+Back AirVPN navigate to the **Client Area** from here select Manage under Ports.
+If you already have a port open click on **Test open** otherwise click the plus button under **Add a new port** then click **Test open** for that port.
 Here you will find the specific servers that you can use your port on.
 If there is a Connection refused warning next the server you generated your configuration for change the port until the warning goes away.
-For example, in my case the 'Titawin (Vancouver)' sever that I selected with my port is good to use.
+For example, in my case the _'Titawin (Vancouver)_ sever that I selected with my port is good to use.

 > [!CAUTION]
 > do NOT forward on your router the same ports you use on your listening services while connected to the VPN.

-Now, in the same directory as your docker compose.yaml file create a new enviorments file.
-Paste in the varibles below and then add all the information from your downloaded conf file.
+Now, in the same directory as your docker compose.yaml file create a `.env` file.
+Paste in the varibles below and then add all the information from your downloaded .conf file.

 ```
 nano .env